MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/pktmon/pktmon-wac-extension.md

    - If the log is saved on your local machine, you will be able to save it in various formats:
       - Etl format which can be analyzed using Microsoft Network Monitor.
 Note: Check this page for more information.
       - Text format which can be analyzed using any text editor like TextAnalysisTool.NET.
-      - Pcapng fomat which can be analyzed using tools like Wireshark.
+      - Pcapng format which can be analyzed using tools like Wireshark.
       - Most of the Packet Monitor metadata will be lost during this conversion.
 [Check this page](pktmon-pcapng-support.md) for more information.

    :::image type="content" source="media/packet-monitoring-save-feature.png" alt-text="Saving a local copy of the capture" border="true" lightbox="media/packet-monitoring-save-feature.png":::